Santa, I hope you like shortbread.

 - Sift the flour into the food processor.

 - Run the machine until the dough comes together.
-It should be a little crumbly and soft, but not sticky.
-Using your hands, bring the dough together to form a ball.
+It should be a little crumbly and soft, but not too sticky.
+Tip the dough out onto a work surface, and bring the dough together to form a ball.

 - Flatten the dough into a disk and cover in plastic wrap.
 Chill for 30 minutes- overnight.